BergitTveit/PE2-Holidaze/README.md

 Holidaze
+## Deployed Site

+You can view the deployed site at: [Holidaze-rentals](https://holidaze-rentals.netlify.app/)

 Holidaze is a modern accommodation booking platform that connects property managers with travelers.
 Built with React, TypeScript, and Tailwind CSS, this application provides a seamless experience for booking and managing venues.
 🌟 Features